The Wisconsin Car Accident Attorneys at Nicolet Law are Ready to Help

 Intoxicated Driving.
 Alcohol is a substance that impairs thinking and reduces the brain’s function, reasoning, and muscle coordination.
-Consequently, those who get behind the wheel while under the influence of alcohol not only put their lives in danger but others on the road.
+Consequently, those who get behind the wheel while under the influence of alcohol not only put their lives in danger but also endanger others on the road.
 In fact, every day, 28 people in the United States die because of drunk driving, which is about one person every 52 minutes.

 Distracted Driving.
 Distracted driving refers to any activity that diverts attention away from driving, including eating and driving, talking to people in the car and driving, and texting on the phone while driving.
-As a result, this distracted driving can lead to deadly and devastating accidents since these activities can cause motorists to take their eyes and hands off the steering wheel.
+As a result, distracted driving can lead to deadly and devastating accidents since these activities can cause motorists to take their eyes and hands off the steering wheel.